 25 Hints for Fixing Roof and Gutter Issues

-A solid, leak-free roof with good gutters is your home's best defense against the elements.
+A solid, leak-free roof with good gutters defends your home against the elements.
 Arm yourself with the knowledge to understand how roofs work and keep your home safe and dry.

 Leaky Roof Overview

 If you have water stains that extend across ceilings or run down walls, you probably also have a leaky roof.
 The guesswork lies in finding the leak; the repair is usually pretty easy.
 We’ve gathered some simple tricks for finding and repairing most of the common types of leaky roofs.
 But if you live in the Snow Belt and your roof leaks only on warm or sunny winter days, you probably have ice dams.
 We won’t go into that roof leak repair in this story.

 If you have a leaky roof, you’d better fix it immediately, even if it doesn’t bother you much or you’re getting a new roof next year.
 Even over a short time, small leaks can lead to big problems, such as mold, rotted framing and sheathing, destroyed insulation and damaged ceilings.
 The flashing leak that caused an expensive repair bill was obvious from the ceiling stains for over two years.
 If the homeowner had dealt with it right away, the damage and subsequent repairs would have been minimal.

 When you’re trying to track down a leak, start by looking at the roof uphill from the stains.
 Look for any roof penetrations first.
 Items that penetrate the roof lead to most of the common leaks.
 In fact, open areas of uninterrupted shingles rarely leak, even on older roofs.
 Penetrations can include plumbing and roof vents, chimneys, dormers or anything else that projects through the roof.
 They can be several feet above the leak or to either the right or left of it.